RiescoR/KEGG-Othology-parser/README.md

   4) Run the script.
 A tsv table called "KEGG_Orthology_complete.tsv" should habe been created in the same path as the htext file.

+I’ve included two test files in the repository: a simplified KEGG orthology file (ko00001_test.keg), which is essentially a subset of the entire database, and the full hierarchy downloaded in April 2024 (ko00001.keg).
+Feel free to test the script using these input files.

 ## Variables to define in the script